4

 The core I used is a small ferrite EMC clip-on core about 1" long.
 The aerial wire, with thick insulation on it, passes through the middle giving the one turn primary.
 With the values shown a 50uA meter can be calibrated to 1A full scale but any reasonably sensitive meter could be used with suitable changes to the resistors.

 The meter will need calibrating so that you can accurately measure your aerial current.
-It is a requirement of the special permit that you are able to verify that you are not exceeding the -10dBW limit!
+It is a requirement of the licence that you are able to verify that you are not exceeding the EIRP limit!

 Of course we can't rely on the transmitter as an accurate generator so we need to measure the voltage across the dummy load with a 'scope.
 The peak-to-peak reading is then multiplied by 0.3535 to convert it to RMS and this figure is put into the formula V/R = I to work out the actual current in the load.
 N.B.
 Always measure the dummy load with a good digital multimeter before you start, many are not exactly 50 ohms.
 Use the measured value in your calculations.